sequenceiq/cloudbreak-docs/docs/shell/blueprint.md

 >**NOTE:** It is not necessary to define all the configuration in the blueprint.
 If a configuration is missing, Ambari will fill that with a default value.

 ```
-blueprint add --name my-blueprint --description "sample description" --file <the path of the blueprint>
+blueprint create --name my-blueprint --description "sample description" --file <the path of the blueprint>
 ```
 Other available options: